SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: Introduction

-Specifically, we propose \textbf{SaRA}, a novel fine-tuning method for pre-trained diffusion models that trains \textbf{the parameters with relatively small absolute values}.
-We first identify the ``temporally ineffective, potentially effective'' parameters as paramters smaller than a threshold in the pre-trained weights.
-We then efficiently fine-tune these parameters in the pre-trained weights by sparse matrices while preserving prior knowledge.
-To mitigate the risk of overfitting due to the potential high rank of sparse matrices, we propose a \textbf{low-rank sparse training} scheme, which employs a nuclear norm-based low-rank loss to constrain the rank of the learned sparse matrices, achieving efficient fine-tuning of diffusion models.
-In addition, recognizing that some parameters may not be fully utilized during the fine-tuning process, we propose a \textbf{progressive parameter adjustment strategy}, which introduces a second stage to reselect parameters below the pre-defined threshold and train them, ensuring that almost all parameters contribute effectively.
-Finally, different from the typical selective PEFT methods that retain the gradient of the entire parameter matrices and require high memory cost (the same as full-parameter fine-tuning), we propose an \textbf{unstructural backpropagation strategy} with smaller memory cost.
-In this strategy, we only retain the gradients for the parameters to be updated, and automatically discard the gradients for other parameters during the backpropagation process.
-This results in a memory-efficient selective PEFT method, which also advances the development of future selective PEFT techniques.
+Therefore, we propose \textbf{SaRA}, a novel fine-tuning method for pre-trained diffusion models \yr{that} train\yr{s} \textbf{the parameters with \yr{relatively small} absolute values}. \yr{We first identify the ``temporally ineffective, potentially effective'' parameters as paramters} smaller than a threshold \yr{in the pre-trained weights}. \yr{We then} efficiently fine-tune \yr{these parameters in the} pre-trained weights by sparse matrices while preserving prior knowledge.
+To mitigate the risk of overfitting due to the \yr{potential high rank} of sparse matrices, we \yr{propose} a \textbf{low-rank sparse training} scheme, which employs a nuclear norm-based low-rank loss to constrain the rank of the learned sparse matrices, achieving efficient fine-tuning of diffusion models. \yr{In addition}, recognizing that some parameters may not be fully utilized during the fine-tuning process, we propose a \textbf{progressive parameter adjustment strategy}, \yr{which} introduces a second stage to reselect parameters below the pre-defined threshold and train them, ensuring that almost all parameters contribute effectively.
+Finally, \yr{different from the typical} selective PEFT method\yr{s that retain the gradient of the entire parameter matrices and} require \yr{high} memory cost (the same as full-parameter fine-tuning), we propose an \textbf{unstructural backpropagation strategy} \yr{with smaller memory cost}.
+In this strategy, we \yr{only} retain the gradients for the parameters to be updated, and automatically discard the gradients for other parameters during the backpropagation process.
+This results in a memory-efficient selective PEFT method, which also advances the development of future selective PEFT techniques. \hut{Compared to previous fine-tuning methods~\citep{hu2021lora,valipour2022dylora,hayou2024lora+}, our SaRA is capable of effectively enhancing the generative capabilities of the pre-trained model itself, and it also demonstrates the best ability for model adaptation and prior preservation in different downstream tasks.}